OlivierLD/raspberry-coffee/RasPISamples/LanguageComparison.md

     will be at least surprised...
 If Go feels a bit like an UFO, that one is an alien!
     Clojure is _obsesed_ with immutability.
 You just _cannot_ assign a new value to a variable.
 And yes, that can make sense.
 - [Processing](#processing)
-    - Created by Ben Fry and Casey Reas, based on Java, in 2001.
+    - Created by Ben Fry and Casey Reas, based on Java (not exactly _another_ language in that sense, but it *does* make things a lot simpler), in 2001.
 Beautiful.
 Available (for free) from the [Processing](https://processing.org/) site.
+    - It is what inspired the `Arduino` IDE - which uses a language that looks more than `C`.
     - Amazing graphical capabilities (but not only), with a simple user interface, easy to access.
 I like it.<br/>
     _A personal note:_ Java code through Processing seems easier (to me) than Python.
     Ramping up from Processing to Java is a natural and smooth move.
 Ramping up from Python to anything else is not...